KuroInit/HDB-Resale-Price-Predict/readme.md

 ## About

-This is a mini-project fro SC1015 (Introduction to Data Science and Artifical Intelligence) which focuses on predicting HDB Resale Prices.
+This is a mini-project for SC1015 (Introduction to Data Science and Artifical Intelligence) which focuses on predicting HDB Resale Prices.

 For detailed walkthough, review notebooks in the following order:</br>